 - Sales talk track

-- Update the demo script
+- Update the demo script, sales presentation, one-pager

-(if you are hosting an event to announce the product, or announcing it at an industry conference)
+If you are hosting an event to announce the product, or announcing it at an industry conference.

 - Owner: demand gen/growth